Rodent Big Brother

 The HCA system for rats and mice is commercially available to purchase and has been implemented by a number of CROs, research institutes and pharmaceutical companies.
 For more information about the HCA system, please visit the Actual Analytics website or alternatively contact Actual Analytics at firstname.lastname@example.org.

-The Actual Home Cage Analysis system represents the newest and most exciting technology available in rodent behavioural research.
-In the past, measuring locomotor activity in rodents meant they had to be housed singly in bespoke arenas.
-The depth of analysis was limited to the designated hours of observation, meaning researchers obtained nothing more than a limited snapshot of the rodents’ activity and behaviour.
+The Actual Analytics Home Cage Analyzer (ActualHCA) represents a significant and exciting breakthrough in the technology available for rodent behavioural research.
+In the past, measuring most behaviours in rodents meant they had to be housed singly, in bespoke arenas.
+Analysis was limited to the designated hours of observation, typically during the day, meaning researchers obtained little more than an artificial snapshot of the rodents’ activity and behaviour.

-With ActualHCATM, it is possible to gather data on a 24/7 basis in the least invasive way possible, while the rodents remain in the same home cage.
-The system provides an automated analysis of discrete behaviours, functions and activities of individuals within their normal social setting.
-Up to five animals can be monitored in a single home cage.
+With ActualHCATM, it is possible to gather data on a 24/7 basis in the least invasive manner possible, while the rodents remain in their normal home cage.
+The system provides automated analysis of discrete behaviours, body temperature and locomotor activity tagged to each individual animal within their normal social group.
+Live analysis of activity and temperature patterns can be used to trigger custom defined welfare alerts or experimental end-points.

 Testing within the home cage is suitable for a number of interest areas, including but not limited to: